aero-26/openbox-dotfiles-theme/README.md

 1. openbox
 2. obconf

-# To Apply make this your config
+# To apply this config
 copy openbox folder to **~/.config**.

-# To Apply Recommended Openbox theme
+# To apply recommended Openbox theme
 copy Neon_Knights_Blue folder to **~/.themes**. use obconf to apply the theme